abel-bernabeu/facecompressor/README.md

 # Environment setup

-- Install the needed python packages
+- Install the needed python packages:

 `pip3 install psutil`

-- Double check you have CUDA support by checking the following command line prints "True" rather than "False"
+- Double check you have CUDA support by checking the following command line prints "True" rather than "False":

 `(echo "import torch"; echo "torch.cuda.is_available()") | python3 -i`

-- Double check you have pytorch 1.5 installed in your system.
+- Double check you have pytorch 1.5 installed in your system:

 `(echo "import torch"; echo "torch.__version__") | python3 -i`